Big Baby

 The trial is being led by a partnership between University of Warwick, University Hospitals Coventry and Warwickshire (UHCW) NHS Trust and the Perinatal Institute.

-Sample size:
+Sample Size:

-The randomised controlled trial will aim to recruit 4000 women identified as having large for gestational age babies between 35 and 38 weeks gestation.
+The randomised controlled trial aimed to recruit 4000 women identified as having large for gestational age babies between 35 and 38 weeks gestation.
+It was estimated that 3000 women would be recruited into the parallel cohort study.

 Primary outcome:

 The primary outcome is shoulder dystocia.
 This is defined as 'a vaginal cephalic delivery that requires additional obstetric manoeuvres to deliver the fetus after the head has delivered and gentle traction has failed'.
-An assessment of validity of the diagnosis for all randomised women will be undertaken by an independent expert panel.
+An assessment of validity of the diagnosis for all randomised women was undertaken by an independent expert panel.

 Chief Investigators: